andrewproctor/Intro-to-Base-R/chapter3.md

 This is readily accomodated in R by the use of factor *ordering*.
 Let's try an example with the PSID data you created earlier.

 `@instructions`
-- First, view the structure of the PSID data framea already saved in the environment.
+- First, view the structure of the PSID data frame already saved in the environment.

 - Change `education` so that it is an ordered factor with the following ordering: `elementary`, `middle`, `HS`, `bachelors`, `masters`

+- Look at the structure of PSID again to see how it's changed.

 `@hint`
 - Try using the help file for `factor()` to see how ordering should be specified.